paul2596/data_visualization_sep_2022/README.md

-# Visualization Dashboard to Analyze the Spread of a Disease from Simulation Data
+# Visualization Dashboard to Analyze the Spread of a Disease from Simulation Data (Sep 2022-Oct 2023)

 ### Objectives
 - To study the uncertainty and impact of the disease.